 Half-cassette awnings, also referred to as semi-cassettes awnings, are partially covered awning systems that, when retracted, provide more protection from dirt and the weather than the non-cassette but not quite as comprehensive as the full cassette.
 In most half cassette awnings, it is the top half of the awning system which is covered whilst the bottom half is exposed.

 Full cassette awnings are completely enclosed when retracted to help protect the awning fabric and mechanisms from dirt, water and the elements.
 Full cassette awnings are the best style of awning you can buy and provide the most protection.

-We fit all awnings with a wind sensor as standard so that if you accidentally leave the awning open, it will retract automatically if it senses any wind vibration that could damage the awning system.
+We can fit awnings with a wind sensor so that if you accidentally leave the awning open, it will retract automatically if it senses any wind vibration that could damage the awning system.